boxus-tech/boxus/README.md

 db.seed('/path/to/seed.yml')
 ```

-Then easily read your sensors and save data into the `CouchDB`
+Then easily read all your sensors and save data into the `CouchDB`
 ```python
 from boxus import DB, Sensor